Private, In-Home Tutoring in Galesburg, Illinois

-SchoolTutoring Academy’s tutoring programs for Galesburg students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Galesburg, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Community Unit School District #205 follows the Illinois Common Core curriculum which is intended to give students the skills and knowledge they need in order to be equipped for the future.
 Students are asked to understand and apply a core set of knowledge and skills across the curriculum.
 The hope is that students be given opportunities to apply their acquired knowledge to life experiences.